ISP19/problems/Kanban vs. Scrum/README.md

 Question
 ---
-What are the difference between Kanban and Scrum?
+What are the differences between Kanban and Scrum?

 Answer
 ---